fasttime/JScrewIt/Features.md

 The property that the string representation of Array.prototype.entries\(\) evaluates to "\[object ArrayIterator\]".
 Available in Safari 7.1 and later versions.
 ### `SELF`
-Existence of the global object property self whose string representation starts with "\[object " and ends with "Window\]" This feature is not available in Node.js.
+Existence of the global object property self whose string representation starts with "\[object " and ends with "Window\]".
+This feature is not available in Node.js.
 It is also not available inside web workers.
 ### `UNDEFINED`
 The property that Object.prototype.toString.call\(\) evaluates to "\[object Undefined\]".